duosecurity/duo_api_golang/README.md

 **duo_api_golang** - Go language bindings for the Duo APIs (both auth and admin).

+## TLS 1.2 and 1.3 Support

+Duo_api_golang uses the Go cryptography library for TLS operations.
+Go versions 1.13 and higher support both TLS 1.2 and 1.3.

 ## Duo Auth API

 The Auth API is a low-level, RESTful API for adding strong two-factor authentication to your website or application.